TheCreatorJames/BPANationals2015/README.md

 ### Notes on this Competition

 It is interesting to note that in this competition there were severe errors in the prompt that made it difficult to complete it accurately.
 They provided a source of test data without answers to verify our algorithms.
-The other example data (written as text on the prompt) provided incorrectly placed New York and Paris in the exact same location.
+The other example data provided (written as text on the prompt) incorrectly placed New York and Paris in the same location.

 The judges were quick to respond to a few of my questions, and provided replacement example data they pulled from Google.
 However, this still did not verify the accuracy of the algorithm.